 ‘Feed the man dying of hunger, - if you do not uphold him, you have killed him.’
 (AAS 54 p 792)

-The physiological base of society is mostly the same as that of man with his capabilities and extreme
+5a1) The physiological base of society is mostly the same as that of man with his capabilities and vul-

-needs to insatiable demands, striving to commercialize and dominate all aspects of life.
+needs to ever increasing demands, commercializing and dominating all aspects of life.

-a3,4) Costs are fixed and variable operational and transaction expenses for eg political-legal frame-
+a2,4) Costs are fixed-variable operational and public transactional for eg political-legal frameworks,

-works,

-infra-structure and natural environment, financed direct-indirectly by fees, customs or taxes.
+infra-structure and environmental protection, financed direct-indirectly by fees and taxes.

-a3,5) Economic phenomena as human actions are qualitatively and quantitatively depictable by eg ac-
+a2,5) Economic phenomena as human actions are qualitatively and quantitatively depictable by eg

 Measured, analysed, valued and predicted are eg prices, sales, profits, assets, debts, investments,